 The UK currently has 15 reactors with a total generating capacity of 10 gigawatts of electricity (GWe).
 These stations generate around a fifth of the UK’s electricity – yet all but one is scheduled to be retired by 2030.
 The exception is Sizewell B, the UK’s only pressurised water reactor (PWR), which began operations in 1995.

 According to a 2012 study from IPPR commissioned by EDF Energy, investment in new nuclear power stations could raise UK GDP by over £5 billion, create 32,500 jobs, and increase nuclear industry exports by up to £900 million.

-Three reactor designs are now being formally considered for UK new-build: Areva’s EPR (originally the European Pressurised Reactor), Westinghouse’s AP1000, and Hitachi-GE’s Advanced Boiling Water Reactor (ABWR), and the Chinese Hualong HPR1000.
+Four reactor designs are being formally considered for UK new-build: Areva’s EPR (originally the European Pressurised Reactor), Westinghouse’s AP1000, Hitachi-GE’s Advanced Boiling Water Reactor (ABWR), and the Chinese Hualong HPR1000.
 South Korean group Kepco is also preparing a bid to deploy its APR1400 in the UK.

 Both the EPR and AP1000 are generation III+ PWRs, offering a range of safety, economic and operational improvements over previous designs.

 The EPR has an output of 1600MWe.
 Four EPRs are under construction in Finland, France and China.

 The AP1000 has an output of 1150MWe.
 Construction is underway for AP1000 reactors on two sites in China and two sites in the US.

 Both the EPR and AP1000 have completed a generic design assessment (GDA) by the Office for Nuclear Regulation (ONR) and Environment Agency.
 This assessment is intended to support the construction of a number of new nuclear power stations by approving a standard reactor design which can be built in different locations by different developers.
 Each build will still require a site-specific licence.